 The Police Union Pattern:

 Mind you, LAPPL seems to be laying low this early in the 2026 cycle—likely because Park’s Palisades fire windfall donations are paying the bills for now.
 But don’t be surprised when the police union money floods in later when she needs the independent expenditure cash injection to close the deal.
-We’ve seen this movie before.
+We’ve seen this move before.

 The Conservative Firefighter Union Money

-Don’t forget the United Firefighters of Los Angeles City (UFLAC)—the firefighters’ union that, alongside the racist ass LAPPL, spent nearly $1 million combined to elect Park in 2022.
+Don’t forget the United Firefighters of Los Angeles City (UFLAC)—the firefighters’ union that, alongside the LAPPL, spent nearly $1 million combined to elect Park in 2022.
 Their shared attorney, Matthew McNicholas, personally threw in $50,000 to Park’s campaign.McNicholas is the same lawyer who sued to prevent the city from releasing police officer data pursuant to public records requests—a lawsuit denounced by First Amendment experts as meritless.
 When the same lawyer is fighting to hide police misconduct records AND representing the firefighters’ union, you’re not looking at two separate organizations—you’re looking at one right-wing agenda.

 Plus the Usual Venice NIMBYs and Real Estate Gangsters

-And let’s not forget the local players: Tammi Pardee, Gjelina, Jim Murez & Family, Chris Zonnas, Christian Wrede, Brad Neal, Mike Newhouse, and the Venice Chamber of Commerce crowd.
-These are the names of those who benefit when rents spike, and longtime residents are pushed out.
-But Westside Current wants you to worry about housing advocates in Michigan.
+And let’s not forget the local players: Tammi Pardee, Gjelina, Mark Ryavec, Jim Murez & Family, Chris Zonnas, Christian Wrede, Brad Neal, Mike Newhouse, and the Venice Chamber of Commerce crowd.
+Sadly, some people I saw on the Park donation list used to side with the rooted community and its predominant working-class values and interests.
+These are just some of the names of those who benefit when rents spike, and longtime residents are pushed out.

 A full breakdown of the local businesses bankrolling displacement is coming soon. =)